Key Takeaways

 While you are asking specific questions, genuinely listen to the answers.
 Disassociate yourself emotionally and treat the interaction as information gathering rather than judgment.
 When you have enough information, summarize and reiterate what you have been told.
 Make sure you are both on the same page.
 It also would not hurt to put yourself in the other person’s shoes — your boss or peer might be just as uncomfortable delivering the feedback as you are hearing it.

 Active listening during criticism engages the brain’s perspective-taking circuits, which overlap with the neural systems responsible for empathy and social cognition.
-Research into the amygdala and hippocampal processing of social information has shown that the brain maintains specialized circuitry for evaluating social signals, and that this circuitry functions most effectively when the threat response is modulated rather than dominant (Cao et al., 2022).
-By deliberately adopting a listening posture, you shift neural resources from the defensive system to the social cognition system — precisely the network needed to accurately decode what the other person is actually communicating beneath whatever awkward phrasing they have chosen.
+The brain maintains specialized circuitry for evaluating social signals, and it works best when the threat response is modulated rather than dominant.
+By deliberately adopting a listening posture, you shift neural resources from the defensive system to the social-cognition system — the same network that lets you accurately read what other people are actually feeling beneath whatever awkward phrasing they have chosen.

 Separate the Behavior from the Self